kidzegeye/my-helper/README.md

 # my-helper
-Enabling Cornell students to learn and be tutored by there peers.
+Enabling Cornell students to learn and be tutored by their peers.

 ## Link to Android Github Repo:
 https://github.com/KennyLiang2302/MyHelper.git